-- A city built of books, in collaboration with Elsewhere.
+- A city built of books.
 Installed in the storefront of the old Teermark Building in downtown Durham, Spring 2012, as part of the Durham Storefront Project.

 - Stump Speech